yourhonor1996/Advanced-Python-And-OOP-Thinking/README.md

 # Advanced Python And Object-Oriented Thinking Certification
+### This repository contains the projects I created in order to obtain the "Advanced Python And Object-Oriented Thinking Certification" from Quera.
 #### During this course I learned advanced python subjects such as:
 - Object Oriented Thinking
 - Using Python Data Structures